 Don’t be Fooled.

 I hear you.
 You may have a point.
 Having said that, your doctor will ask you to refrain from deep-fried foods if you want to lower your cholesterol.
 They will recommend that you avoid sugar and go for daily walks if you are a patient of diabetes.
 They will tell you that a wholesome diet and exercise are necessary if you want to lead a healthy life.
 Who doesn’t like awesome desserts or yummy, but deep-fried, culinary marvels?
 If they were not detrimental to our health, we might even be gobbling them up left, right and center.
 You are not going to die if you eat junk food all the time (eventually you will though).
-But anyone who’s health conscious, eats them in moderation, they exercise caution.
+But anyone who’s health-conscious eats them in moderation, they exercise caution.
 They know there’s a price to pay.
 And this is the key — there’s a price to pay.

 It’s the same with virtues like detachment, truthfulness, compassion and so forth.
 You don’t have to practice them.
 You don’t have to give up your anger, jealousy, hatred and negativity (none of which is either easy or impossible).
 Just remember though, there’s a price to pay.
-It will cost you peace and your emotional wellbeing.
+It will cost you peace and your emotional well-being.
 A true guru never dictates an action or a path, he or she merely tells you what has worked for them and the rest is up to you.

 Maybe some gurus unduly highlight your weaknesses or maybe your truth is hurting you.
 Maybe a lot of them shamelessly fool people.
-Then again, there are many saints who have devoted their entire life to the welfare of our world.
-They aren’t all cut out from the same cloth.
+Then again, there are many saints who have devoted their entire lives to the welfare of our world.
+They aren’t all cut from the same cloth.
 Anyway, my post is not about gurus or followers.
-Instead, my focus today is detachment and letting go.
+Instead, my focus today is on detachment and letting go.

 Let me tell you how they catch monkeys in certain parts of South India to shed some light on attachment.

-In time not long gone, monkeys would routinely destroy crops in the fields.
+In a time not long gone, monkeys would routinely destroy crops in the fields.
 The farmers, practicing compassion, wouldn’t just shoot the monkeys and kill them.
 They would catch them, and once caught, the monkeys were taken to the jungle where they were set free.
-But catching them wasn’t an easy task by any stretch of imagination.
+But catching them wasn’t an easy task by any stretch of the imagination.
 These primates were agile, notorious and aggressive.
 And if you think rocket science is difficult then try catching a monkey (or do its mental equivalent — meditation).
 The farmers set up traps but realized that often the monkeys would lose their toes, fingers or sometimes a complete limb in those traps.
 The poor animal would cry out in pain and agony and be handicapped for the rest of its life.

 The farmers had to find some way of catching the monkeys without inflicting injury on them.
-Clearly, it wasn’t possible to drop everything and keep an eye out for the monkeys round the clock.
+Clearly, it wasn’t possible to drop everything and keep an eye out for the monkeys around the clock.

 “There’s a simple way,” a wise farmer said.
 “I’ve been observing these monkeys and their behavior.
 We can catch them without hurting them.”

-To show what he meant, he cut a small hole in a coconut, just big enough so the monkey could slide its hand in.
+To show what he meant, he cut a small hole in a coconut, just big enough so a monkey could slide its hand in.
 He then tied the coconut to a tree and put a banana inside.

 In practically no time a monkey came and smelling banana, put his hand inside the coconut.
 But, when he tried to pull out his hand, since the fist was clenched holding a banana, it would not come out of the small hole.